jules2689/trudeau/docs/2020-04-20/q_a.md

 **Question**:

-Now, will you be participating in that ceremony and could you introduce your gun control bill in the coming weeks?parliament will be sitting, so you could introduce it as early as this week.
+Now, will you be participating in that ceremony and could you introduce your gun control bill in the coming weeks? parliament will be sitting, so you could introduce it as early as this week.